Bill Terry: Remaining managerial career

 Terry retired as a player after the 1936 season, but continued to manage the Giants until 1941.
 He also held the title of general manager of the Giants from September 7, 1937, through the end of the 1942 season.
 The Giants won another pennant in 1937, but they lost another World Series to the New York Yankees, four games to one.
 The team finished third in 1938, but never again finished in the first division under Terry, finishing fifth, sixth, and fifth in his last three years as manager.
+Terry resigned as manager after the 1941 season and named Mel Ott, his teammate since 1926, as his successor.

+Managerial record

 Ownership career

 After retiring from playing and managing, Terry settled in Jacksonville, Florida, where he owned a successful Buick automobile dealership and purchased the Jacksonville Braves double-A team in 1958.

-Playing career summary
+Career summary

 Over his 14-year career, Terry posted seven seasons with 100 or more runs, six seasons with 100 or more runs batted in, six seasons with at least 200 hits, and nine consecutive seasons batting .320 or higher, from 1927 through 1935; additionally he posted three seasons with at least 20 home runs, including a career high of 28 in 1932.
 Terry retired with 1120 runs scored, 154 home runs, 1078 runs batted in and a .341 batting average.
 He also currently holds the record for the highest career batting average for a left-handed hitter in the National League at .341.
 Terry was also one of the best fielding first baseman of his era, compiling a career .992 fielding percentage.

+Terry accumulated 7 five-hit games and 40 four-hit games in his MLB career.

+As a manager, he led the Giants to three National League pennants and a world championship.
+In nine full seasons as a manager, he only had a losing season twice while finishing in the top three of the League six times.
+No Giants manager would lead them to three league pennants until Bruce Bochy did so nearly seventy years later.